-Prerequisites: Studio Arts, Sculpture Fundamentals, Ceramics
+Prerequisites: Sculpture Fundamentals, Ceramics Fundamentals, Grade 11 or 12, and teacher approval

-Fundamentals and teacher approval, grades 11-12

 Develop your skills in a three-dimensional medium such as sculpture, architectural models, metal work, ceramics, glass work, and others as you learn the principles of 3-D design.
 You'll create artwork that reflects your own ideas and skills and what you've learned.
 Investigating the materials, processes, and ideas that artists and designers use; Interpreting works of art and design; Practicing, experimenting, and revising as you create your own work; Communicating your ideas about works of art and design.